 The Alaska Commission on Postsecondary Education provides resources on paying for higher education in Alaska.
 You may be eligible for the Alaska Performance Scholarship, with a maximum award amount of $4,755 annually, or the AlaskAdvantage Education Grant, which ranges in award amounts from $500 to $2,000.

 The Arizona Commission for Postsecondary Education offers a number of grants and scholarships.
 First, the AzLEAP grant provides funds to low-income undergraduates.
 The CAC Last Stretch Scholarship is a need-based scholarship designed to help students who have started their degree but have not completed required credits.
+Unfortunately CAC Last Stretch Scholarship was ELIMINATED in the 2014-2015 academic year and applications will not be accepted.
 Other Arizona scholarship resources are listed here.